Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 The RoomManager
 ~~~~~~~~~~~~~~~

-Anytime you want to use the portal system, you need to include a special node in your scene tree, called the :ref:`RoomManager<class_RoomManager>`.
+Anytime you want to use the portal system, you need to include a special node in your scene tree, called the `RoomManager<class_RoomManager>`.
 The RoomManager is responsible for the runtime maintenance of the system, especially converting the objects in your rooms into a *room graph* which is used at runtime to perform occlusion culling and other tasks.

 Room Conversion
 ^^^^^^^^^^^^^^^